Standard conjectures for abelian fourfolds: The -adic comparison theorem

-where $V_{Z,+}$ is the line where the two actions coincide and $V_{Z,-}$ is the line where the two actions are permuted by $\Gal(F/\Q_p)$.
+where $V_{Z,+}$ is the line where the two actions coincide and $V_{Z,-}$ is the line where the two actions are permuted by the non-trivial element of $\Gal(F/\Q_p)$.
 Using (\ref{eq:nonso2}), we see that $V_{Z,+}$ and $V_{Z,-}$ are also the two isotropic lines of the hyperbolic plane $V_{Z,p}\otimes F$.
-Note that there is also an analogous decomposition
+Notice that there is also an analogous decomposition

 with analogous properties and that these decompositions are respected by Corollary \ref{cortsuji}.